yelix-cloud/OpenAPI/docs/README.md

 - Tools for serialization to JSON and YAML formats
 - Validation rule handling and documentation
 - Comprehensive security scheme definitions and requirements
+- Tag management for API organization and categorization
+- Webhook support for defining asynchronous API callbacks
+- Component reusability for schemas, responses, parameters, and webhooks
+- Full JSON Schema 2020-12 support with advanced schema vocabularies

 ## Basic Usage